wamp-proto/wamp-proto/rfc/text/advanced/ap_11_rpc_call_timeout.md

 If the *Callee* supports Call Timeouts, the *Dealer* MAY propagate the `CALL.Options.timeout|integer` option via the `INVOCATION` message and allow the *Callee* to handle the timeout logic.
 If the operation times out, the *Callee* MUST return an `ERROR` message with `wamp.error.timeout` as the reason URI.

-The decision by *Dealers* to propagate timeouts to *Callees* supporting this feature MAY be determined by router configuration.
+The decision by *Dealers* to delegate timeouts to *Callees* supporting this feature MAY be determined by router configuration.

 **Caller-Initiated Timeouts**